 He has been board member and president of the Netherlands Cartographic Society and of the Society Geo-Information Netherlands (GIN).

-In the Netherlands he is chair of the board of GIMA (a MSc offered by the University of Twente / ITC, Utrecht University, Wageningen University and Delft University of Technology), chair of the Foundation Scientific Atlas of the Netherlands; was member of the Academic advisory Council of research program ‘Ruimte voor Geoinformatie’(2006-2010).
+In the Netherlands he was chair of the board of GIMA from 2004-2020 (a MSc offered by the University of Twente / ITC, Utrecht University, Wageningen University and Delft University of Technology), chair of the Foundation Scientific Atlas of the Netherlands; was member of the Academic advisory Council of research program ‘Ruimte voor Geoinformatie’(2006-2010).

 He is Principle Investigator of the ITC research program Spatio-Temporal Analytics, Maps and Processing (STAMP) and member of the Twente Graduate School